 When you utilize your insurance benefits, the insurance company has a right to request your records as well as speak with your doctor regarding your treatment.
 Often, the insurance companies require their nurses to review your case and determine if you are progressing far enough in your treatment and whether they should continue to pay for therapy.
-Due to patients not wanting their personal business to be told to insurance companies who keep databases on their treatment, patients often feel that they would rather pay for services out of pocket rather than expose themselves to unnecessary privacy concerns as well as having their treatment dictated by a nurse rather than by their doctor.
+Due to patients not wanting their personal confidential information to be told to insurance companies who keep databases on their treatment, patients often feel that they would rather pay for services out of pocket rather than expose themselves to unnecessary privacy concerns as well as having their treatment dictated by a nurse rather than by their doctor.

 Whether or not you use your insurance is a personal decision that should be made after careful thought.
 I am not contracted with insurance plans.
 However, if you plan to use your insurance to reimburse you then you should carefully check your insurance contract policy by determining the following:

 - Do I have mental health benefits?